Costa0910/URLShortening/README.md

     ```

 7. **Access the API:**
-    After starting the application, use the Swagger interface, which opens automatically in your browser, to explore and test the API endpoints.
+    After starting the application, use the Swagger interface, which opens
+   automatically (if not open manually) in your browser, to explore and test
+   the API endpoints.